-Remote LED Setting Description Default Setting: (0) Local Only Options: (0) Local Only - Only the LEDs on the board are enabled.
-(1) Remote and Local - LEDs on the board and remote LEDs through the diagnostic port are enabled.
-(2) Remote Only - LEDs on the board are disabled.
+Remote LED Setting Description Default Setting (0) Local Only Options (0) Local Only - Only the LEDs on the board are enabled.
+(1) Remote and Local - LEDs on the board and remote LEDs through the diagnostic port are enabled. • (2) Remote Only - LEDs on the board are disabled.
 Remote LEDs through the diagnostic port are enabled.
-Terminal Menu: (3) Edit Radio Transmission Characteristics > (C) Remote LED Description: Note: If using a radio with the optional 20-pin connector, use this option to connect remote LEDs through the diagnostics port.
-This feature may be used to save power in MultiPoint Repeaters.
+Terminal Menu (3) Edit Radio Transmission Characteristics > (C) Remote LED

+Remote LED Setting Description Description: This feature may be used to save power in MultiPoint Repeaters.
 By turning off the on-board LEDs (setting = 2) the current consumption is reduced.
 To reduce current consumption in Slave radios, use Low Power Mode (setting = 1).
 Low Power Mode does NOT work with MultiPoint Repeaters because Repeaters are constantly transmitting.
 Remote LED drives the Diagnostic port, which has a small amount of current draw.
 When using remote LEDs, the center (TX) LED does NOT output a signal for a green LED when in Setup mode.
 The Green TX LED has no remote pinout.

-2.4.11.
-Retry Time Out
+Note: If using a radio with the optional 20-pin connector, use this option to connect remote LEDs through the diagnostics port.
+Important!: For the FGR3-CE-U, option 1 or 2 must be selected for the external LED's to function.

+2.4.12.
+Retry Timeout

-Retry Time Out Setting Description Default Setting: 255 Options: Any number between 0 and 255 in MultiPoint networks.
+Retry Timeout Setting Description Default Setting 255 Options Any number between 0 and 255 in MultiPoint networks.
 Note: The minimum in 900MHz radios is 8 seconds.
 Any number between 151 and 255 in Point-to-Point networks.
-Terminal Menu: (3) Edit Transmission Characteristics > (8) Retry Time Out Description: The Retry Time Out parameter in a Slave or Repeater sets the delay the unit waits before dropping the connection to a Master or Repeater.
+Terminal Menu (3) Edit Transmission Characteristics > (8) Retry Timeout

+Retry Timeout Setting Description Description: The Retry Timeout parameter in a Slave or Repeater sets the delay the unit waits before dropping the connection to a Master or Repeater.
 The factory default is set at the maximum of 255.
 With a setting of 255, the Master allows a Slave or Repeater to stay connected as long as 1 packet in 255 is successfully received at the Master.
 The maximum setting means that if 1 packet in 255 is sent successfully from the Master to the Slave or Repeater, the link is maintained.
 This allows a Slave or Repeater to drop a connection if less than 1 in 8 consecutive packets is successfully received from the Master.
-The Retry Time Out parameter is useful when a MultiPoint network has a roving Master or Slave.
+The Retry Timeout parameter is useful when a MultiPoint network has a roving Master or Slave.
 As the link gets weaker, a lower setting allows a poor link to break in search of a stronger one.
-FREEWAVE Recommends: Setting the Retry Time Out parameter to 20 in the MultiPoint Master is recommended in areas where several FreeWave networks exist.
+FREEWAVE Recommends: Setting the Retry Timeout parameter to 20 in the MultiPoint Master is recommended in areas where several FreeWave networks exist.
 This recommended setting allows Slaves and Repeaters to drop the connection if the link becomes too weak, while at the same time prevent errant disconnects due to interference from neighboring networks.
-Note: While intended primarily for MultiPoint networks, the Retry Time Out parameter may be changed in Point-to-Point networks.
+Note: While intended primarily for MultiPoint networks, the Retry Timeout parameter may be changed in Point-to-Point networks.
 However, the value in Point-to-Point mode should NOT be set to less than 151.

-2.4.12.
+2.4.13.
 RF Data Rate (Golden Setting)